CoffeaTeam/coffea-casa/docs/cc_user.rst

 -----

 In this example, we'll try to run a simple analysis example at Coffea-Casa Analysis Facility and use  ``coffea_casa`` wrapper library that allowed to use pre-configured settings for HTCondor configuration and Dask scheduler and worker images.
-Our goal of this `toy` analysis is to plot the missing <i>E</i><sub>T</sub> of all events from dataset converted from 2012 CMS Open Data (17 GB, 54 million events), available in public EOS <root://eospublic.cern.ch//eos/root-eos/benchmark/Run2012B_SingleMu.root>
+Our goal of this `toy` analysis is to plot the missing *ET* of all events from dataset, converted from 2012 CMS Open Data (17 GB, 54 million events), available in public EOS (root://eospublic.cern.ch//eos/root-eos/benchmark/Run2012B_SingleMu.root)

 Access
 -----

-Please use (this address)[https://cmsaf-jh.unl.edu] as an access point to Coffea-casa Analysis Facility @ T2 Nebraska
+Please use [this address](https://cmsaf-jh.unl.edu) as an access point to Coffea-casa Analysis Facility @ T2 Nebraska.

 .. image:: _static/coffea-casa-enter.png
    :alt: Access to Coffea-casa Analysis Facility @ T2 Nebraska
    :width: 100%
    :align: center

-Currently Coffea-casa Analysis Facility @ T2 Nebraska support any member of CMS VO organisation.
+Currently Coffea-casa Analysis Facility @ T2 Nebraska provide access to any member of CMS VO organisation.

-CMS Authz Authentification
+CMS AuthZ Authentification Instance
 -----

 Currently Coffea-casa Analysis Facility @ T2 Nebraska support any member of CMS VO organisation.